Born in the Bahamas, local firefighter collecting donations for storm-ravaged community

 Hurricane Dorian hit the Bahamas last week, killing dozens and leaving 70,000 displaced.

-"To see those islands get decimated that way they did really hit me," Poitier said.
+"To see those islands get decimated that way they did really hit me," Jehu Poitier said.

 Poitier has set up several location points where items can be donated.